 The lymphatic system rarely gets mentioned in menopause weight or cardiac health management.
 But it should.
 Because during menopause, which is the gateway to our biological ageing, our lymphatic vessels are changing and this affects our weight, energy and fluid retention.

 Managing our lymphatic system, liver and gut health are key to improving our health, energy and weight as we move through menopause and it’s something I focus women on in my ‘Transform Me’ weight loss programme.
 I also get them doing the right exercise that they need to facilitate toxin clearance through the lymphatic system.
-This isn’t intense exercise which is a change in focus for so many, like Tineke below.
+This isn’t intense exercise which is a change in focus for so many women on my programmes, such as Tineke below.

 The main thing about your lymphatic system, is that it helps you to stay healthy by: